rachelmikulecky/Recipes/Nashville Hot Chicken.md

 5. In a high-walled frying pan or skillet, place lard and vegetable oil.
 Heat over medium-high heat and bring it to 325°F.
 6. Gently lay the chicken pieces into the oil - making sure to place them going away from you to ensure no self-splattering.
 Fry for 5-7 minutes per side, or until deeply golden brown and crisp.
 Thinner chicken slices will likely cook through in this time - larger slices will need to be put in the oven.
 7. Place on a wire rack set in a rimmed baking sheet and keep in a 325°F oven until they are thoroughly cooked through.
 8. Generously brush down both sides of the chicken with the spice oil.
-If applied while the oil and the chicken are still hot, it’s going to absorb into the crust without making it soggy.
+If applied while the oil and the chicken are still hot, it's going to absorb into the crust without making it soggy.
 9. For the proper Nashville style, place on a piece of Wonder bread topped with pickle chips.

 Sauce: